UAE Corporate Tax Voluntary Disclosure in Construction & Real Estate

 • Filed inaccurate or incomplete returns

-• …it must notify the Federal Tax Authority (FTA) through a voluntary disclosure.
+• Such errors must be notified to the Federal Tax Authority (FTA) through a voluntary disclosure.

 • This mechanism promotes transparency and gives businesses an opportunity to correct mistakes before they escalate into penalties or audits.